General Distribution Requirement

 The Literature path consists of ten courses (40 credits) in English, which includes the capstone experience in literature and requires students to distribute coursework across a range of categories.
 Any given course may count towards only one of the requirements for the English major.
 The major path requires courses covering the following categories:

-- Foundation course: one course at the 100-level (except ENGL 150).
-These courses, except ENGL 150, serve as prerequisites for courses at the 300-level.
+- Foundation course: one course at the 100-level.
+These courses serve as prerequisites for courses at the 300-level.
 There are no prerequisites for 200-level English courses.